St George's CE Primary School

 Our Values

-As a Church of England primary school, we believe the Christian Values underpin all we do.
-They are the values we consider when interacting with each other, when carrying out tasks and when planning for the future.
-We focus on these values during whole school and class assembly times.
+As a Church of England Primary School, we ensure the Christian Values underpin all we do.
+They are the values we demonstrate when interacting with each other, when teaching and learning and when planning for the future.
+We focus on these values during Whole School and Class Worship.
 Children are rewarded for displaying these values through their behaviour and through their work.

 The Christian Values are: